nathanmathewv/Aerial-Image-Segmentation-PE/README.md

-Here is the updated `README.md` in Markdown format, now including information about the best-performing models and their evaluation metrics:

----

 # Aerial Image Segmentation for Buildings and Roads

 This repository contains a suite of deep learning models tailored for segmenting **buildings** and **roads** from high-resolution satellite imagery.
 Each model explores different techniques, from classical unsupervised methods to attention-based CNN architectures, to improve segmentation quality.